Health & Safety

 - All building engineer staff will continue to receive training on any new disinfecting and sanitizing procedures.

-MPS expects that all staff and students will practice healthy habits as recommended by the CDC and City of Milwaukee Health Department.
+MPS encourages all staff and students to practice healthy habits.
 These healthy habits include:

 - Washing your hands often

 - Practicing physical distancing and remaining six feet apart